Low Incidence Disabilities Graduate Certificate at KU

 Students pursue the licensure endorsement in low incidence disabilities* at KU with varying career goals in mind.
 It prepares graduates to apply the most current knowledge about assessment methods, teaching in inclusive settings, family collaboration, and other topics in special education.
 Potential position titles after graduation could include:

 *This program satisfies the requirements for licensure endorsement in the state of Kansas, but does not fulfill the requirements needed to complete a master's degree.
-If you plan to obtain a license or certification in a state other than Kansas or a US territory after completion of your program, it is highly recommended you first seek guidance from the appropriate licensing agency before beginning the academic program to ensure you can obtain a license of certification in your home state or territory.
 Note: Most teachers who complete our special education programs will take a few additional graduate courses required to finish the master's degree as well.
 The master's degree is an important goal for many teachers and may substantially increase teacher pay.

 Graduate Student Life